hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_and_their_ai_companions_exploring_909c87e9-7b24-413a-ba3e-c7c3aa8aca8c-0_1.content.md

 # Abandoned Research Facility Explore

 Welcome to "The Lost Frontier", an immersive experience that takes you on a journey through an abandoned research facility in the depths of space.
-Join a group of AInauts and their AI companions as they explore the remnants of a once-thriving scientific community.
+Join a group of Ainautes and their AI companions as they explore the remnants of a once-thriving scientific community.

 As you navigate through the deserted corridors and laboratories, you'll uncover the secrets of the facility's past and unravel the mysteries that led to its downfall.
 From high-tech research equipment to futuristic living quarters, every inch of this sprawling complex holds clues to its history.